Quiet but mighty – Ryōyū Kobayashi lets his ski jumping do the talking

 Undoubtedly Kobayashi’s most memorable achievement to date is becoming only the third jumper in history to win all four stops of the Four Hills Tournament, which he achieved in 2019.
 That same year he would also set a new personal best distance of 252m during the Planica7 tournament.

 “The grand slam, winning all four events, gave me a lot of confidence,” says Kobayashi.
-“To win the Four Hills is such an honour, it was also a so-called ‘complete victory’, so I was happy to have done that.”
+“To win the Four Hills is such an honor, it was also a so-called ‘complete victory,’ so I was happy to have done that.”

 The following year saw Kobayashi end the season in third place before the 2021–22 season saw victories in Finland, Germany and Switzerland and another Four Hills victory thanks to three wins from four events.